 Effective January 1, 2023, the CCA went into effect in the State of Washington, requiring the Company to secure enough carbon allowances to cover its carbon emissions over a certain amount each year.
-The state has provided carbon allowances to cover electric retail activities, however the Company is assessing whether additional carbon allowances will need to be purchased for its electric wholesale activities or if the state will provide carbon allowances at no cost.
-At this time, the Company estimates an additional cost of \$5.9 million would have been incurred in the first quarter if these additional allowances are required to be purchased.
-However, given the uncertainty of the law's application to electric wholesale operations, these additional costs are not probable at this time, and have not been recorded.
+The state has issued carbon allowances to cover electric retail sales.
+In May 2023, a model was approved for use in calculating the allowances needed for compliance which assumes hydroelectric generation is first used for wholesale sales, therefore reducing allowances required for wholesale sales.
 The Company expects to recover any costs incurred for its Washington operations through the ratemaking process.